Digital Marketing

 DIY Digital Marketing Audit

 If any part of your digital campaign is failing, it’s a sign that you need to rethink your strategy.
-Below, we’ll take a look at some of the elements which should go into your digital audit template.
+Below, we’ll take a look at the elements which should go into your digital audit template.
 Feel free to pick and choose the parts that are relevant to your brand.
 Contact us if you need help or don't have the time or expertise to complete this exercise.

 • Brand ID